E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ntp server 192.168.20.10
 ```

-Using the same time source keeps device clocks synchronized and provides consistent timestamps for events across the network.
+Using the same time source keeps device clocks synchronized and provides consistent timestamps across the network.

 ---